From Info to Impact: How to Build an Employee Benefits Guide That Resonates

 Focus on cost transparency for each employee.
 Detail all of the costs an employee might incur when choosing a specific plan or making a healthcare decision.

 It’s not just the math around the plan design.
-Employees need to understand how a plan might affect their cashflow, for example, if they need hospitalization or an unexpected x-ray or MRI.
-They need to understand which doctors are in-network, and what happens if they see someone outside that network.
-They need to understand how their health savings account can help them save for now and for the future.
-Help them evaluate each plan’s impact on them personally, given their unique health and financial status.
+Employees need to understand how a plan might affect their cash flow, for example, if they need hospitalization or an unexpected X-ray or MRI.
+They need to understand which doctors are in-network and what happens if they see someone outside that network.
+They need to understand how their health savings account can help them save for now and for the future, or if a no-deductible plan is right for them.
+Help them evaluate each plan’s impact on them personally, taking into account their unique health and financial status, to make informed healthcare decisions.

 7. Visualize the savings (simply)